caiodelgadonew/books-pyapi/infra/README.md

 ```

 The default region is set as `eu-central-1`, if you want to deploy in a different version you can issue the command `terraform apply -var="region=us-east-1"` for example if you want to deploy in `us-east-1`, or change it into the `variable.tf` file.

-> **WARNING:** Resources running on AWS costs money, be sure to remove them if you dont need it anymore with the command `terraform destroy`

 ### EC2 Deployment